 When using the zonecfg command to configure storage-based file systems that have an fsck binary, such as UFS, the zone administrator must specify a raw parameter.
-The parameter indicates the raw (character) device, such as /dev/rdsk/c0t0d0s7. zoneadmd automatically runs the fsck command in non-interactive check-only mode (fsck -m) on this device before it mounts the file system.
+The parameter indicates the raw (character) device, such as /dev/rdsk/c0t0d0s7.
+The zoneadmd daemon automatically runs the fsck command in preen mode (fsck –p), which checks and fixes the file system non-interactively, before it mounts the file system.
 If the fsck fails, zoneadmd cannot bring the zone to the ready state.
 The path specified by raw cannot be a relative path.

 It is an error to specify a device to fsck for a file system that does not provide an fsck binary in /usr/lib/fs/fstype/fsck.
 It is also an error if you do not specify a device to fsck if an fsck binary exists for that file system.

-You can add a ZFS dataset to a non-global zone by using the zonecfg command with the add dataset resource.
-The dataset will be visible and mounted in the non-global zone and no longer visible in the global zone.
+In addition to the default dataset described in File Systems Mounted in Zones in Introduction to Oracle Solaris Zones , you can add a ZFS dataset to a non-global zone by using the zonecfg command with the add dataset resource.
+The dataset is visible and mounted in the non-global zone, and also visible in the global zone.
 The zone administrator can create and destroy file systems within that dataset, and modify the properties of the dataset.

 The zoned attribute of zfs indicates whether a dataset has been added to a non-global zone.